agentcontest/agentcontest.github.io/_posts/2017-09-04-qualification.md

 read_more: false
 ---

-Congratulations, all [7 registered teams](/2017/#registration) have qualified.
+Congratulations, all [7 registered teams](/2017/#registration) have qualified!
 We also just [released](https://github.com/agentcontest/massim/releases) version 1.6 that we used today.